ionic-team/ionic-docs/src/pages/faq/tips.md

 ## Remote Debugging - VS Code Plugin

-VSCode has a dedicated plugin for debugging apps built with Cordova.
+VS Code has a dedicated plugin for debugging apps built with Cordova.

-[The plugin](https://marketplace.visualstudio.com/items?itemName=vsmobile.cordova-tools) creates a bridge between the device and the VSCode Devtools and allows debugging to be done right in the editor.
+[The plugin](https://marketplace.visualstudio.com/items?itemName=vsmobile.cordova-tools) creates a bridge between the device and the VS Code Devtools and allows debugging to be done right in the editor.